txdywy/ubuntu_vpn/README.md

 4500
 0.0.0.0/0

-To setup ikev2 vpn, you just need: sh ikev2.sh input your pass as the PSK(remote id is coded as "vpn")
+To setup ikev2 vpn, you just need(root user required): sudo su sh ikev2.sh input your pass as the PSK(remote id is coded as "vpn")